-Camilla Foged Professor camilla.foged@sund.ku.dk Researcher Profile One of the primary goals of the Vaccine Design and Delivery Group is to gain new fundamental knowledge that can facilitate the design, optimization and development of novel delivery systems capable of delivering loaded biopharmaceuticals to the intended target site(s).
+Camilla Foged Professor camilla.foged@sund.ku.dk Researcher Profile

+One of the primary goals of the Vaccine Design and Delivery Group is to gain new fundamental knowledge that can facilitate the design, optimization and development of novel delivery systems capable of delivering loaded biopharmaceuticals to the intended target site(s).
 The Vaccine Design and Delivery Group addresses the complex challenges associated with the formulation and targeted delivery of vaccines and nucleic acid-based therapeutics.

+Abhijeet Lokras You Xu

+PhD student PhD student

+abhijeet.lokras@sund.ku.dk you.xu@sund.ku.dk

+Researcher Profile Researcher Profile

+Melike Ongun Jinjin Li

+PhD student PhD student

+melike.ongun@sund.ku.dk jinjin.li@sund.ku.dk

+Researcher Profile Researcher Profile

+Zhenning Shi

+PhD student

+zhenning.shi@sund.ku.dk

+Examples of projects

+Microfluidics-assisted design of next-generation mRNA vaccines - a novel tool for fighting cancers and challenging infectious diseases

 There is an unmet medical need to develop novel vaccines against the so-called "difficult targets" such as AIDS, TB and cancer.
 One promising strategy is the use of vaccines based on mRNA that encode antigenic proteins from pathogens or tumor cells.
 Using microfluidics, we will develop multifunctional nanoparticle-based vaccine that both delivers mRNA encoding antigen and induces CTL responses.
 The efficacy and safety of the mRNA vaccines will be tested in animal models of infection and cancer.
-Supervisors: Aneesh Thakur and Abhijeet Lokras Magnetic resonance imaging-assisted design of a thermostable and self-administrable tuberculosis vaccine for inhalation
+Supervisors: Camilla Foged and Abhijeet Lokras Design and investigation of nanoparticles for targeted delivery of small interfering RNA (siRNA) Small interfering RNA (siRNA) holds a promising therapeutic potential for treating a variety of diseases via gene silencing.
+However, the physicochemical properties of siRNA often limit its therapeutic efficacy rendering it unfavourable for efficient intracellular delivery.
+We have developed lipidoid-polymer hybrid nanoparticles (LPNs) and demonstrated safe and efficient LPNs intracellular delivery of siRNA.
+In this project, new generation of lipidoid-based LPNs will be evaluated for their transfection efficiency, safety, and therapeutic effect in animal models of acute inflammation.